marcjwilliams1/spectrum_cfdna_figures/README.md

 ## Data Requirements

-All analyses are performed in R. Before running the analysis scripts, you need to download the required data:
+All analyses are performed in R. Before running the analysis scripts, you need to download the required data.
+Once you've downloaded the data, change the config file to point to the root of the synapse directory and change the path to the tables file.

 ### Synapse Data
 Download the project data from Synapse: